Compare · 7 min read

 PlanSnapper runs in your browser.
 Upload a plan, trace an area, get a number. $9/day or $29/month.

-Try PlanSnapper free →Related reading
+Try PlanSnapper →Related reading

 - Bluebeam Revu alternatives for PDF plan measurement